-Despite its reputation as the innovative, progressive industry of the future, the tech industry continues to struggle to make diversity a priority, according to a new report.
+Despite its reputation as the innovative, progressive industry of the future, the tech industry is still struggling to close the diversity gap, according to a new report.
 A pervasive under-representation of non-white, non-male employees remains a problem across tech, despite assurances from industry leaders that the situation is being addressed.

 Thanks to a comprehensive report by Reveal from the Center for Investigative Journalism, we now know that things haven't gotten much better.

 The report, based on in-depth analysis of diversity data from 177 tech companies in Silicon Valley released today, focused on gender and racial disparities in the employment numbers of specific job roles across the industry.
 Let's just say it doesn't paint a pretty picture of the diversity efforts in the tech community.